DKsix/pass-in-web/README.md

 ## 🤔 What is Pass In?

-Pass In is a web application designed to help event organizers manage participants efficiently.
-It provides features such as participant registration, attendee list management, check-in functionality, and more.
-With its user-friendly interface and robust backend, Pass In simplifies the process of handling event attendees.
+What it is: Pass In is a web application designed to help event organizers manage attendees efficiently.
+It provides features like attendee registration, attendee list management.
+With its user-friendly interface and robust backend, Pass In simplifies the process of managing event attendees.

 ## 👨‍🏫 Installation